 The Association seeks the submission of outstanding work from a wide variety of perspectives, including but not limited to law and cultural studies, legal hermeneutics and rhetoric, law and literature, law and psychoanalysis, law and visual studies, legal history, legal theory and jurisprudence.
 Scholars completing humanities-oriented dissertations in SJD and related programs, as well as those earning PhDs, are encouraged to submit their work.
 Applicants eligible for the 2015 award must have defended their dissertations successfully between September 1, 2013 and August 31, 2014.

 The deadline for nominations for the 2015 award is November 14, 2014.
 On or before that date, each nominee must submit the following:

 1) a letter by the nominee detailing the genesis, goal, and contribution of the dissertation;

 2) a letter of support from a faculty member familiar with the work;

 3) an abstract, outline, and selected chapter of the dissertation;

 All materials and any questions should be sent to:

 Award finalists will be notified as soon as possible.
 Finalists must then submit an electronic version of the entire dissertation.
-The winner will be determined by early February and invited to the 2014 ASLCH annual meeting in Virginia.
+The winner will be determined by early February and invited to the 2015 ASLCH annual meeting in Washington.
 ASLCH will pay travel and lodging costs.